 ART 430 Computer Art III (3) i.
 Production of camera-ready mechanicals using computer generated images.
-Introduction to computer programming.
-Prerequisites: Computer Graphics I, Computer Graphics II with a grade of "B" or better.
+Using printer output as a source of imagery rather than as an end product.
+Prerequisites: Art 329 with a grade of "C" or better and Art 330 with a grade of "B" or better.

-ART 440 Printmaking III (3) i.
+ART 440 Printmaking III (3) 1.
 Advanced problems in relief, intaglio, and serigraphy processes.
 Six studio hours.
 May be repeated for credit.
 Prerequisite: ART 340.